dvlab-research/Prompt-Highlighter/README.md

 **Partial Highlighting task**: Run examples  in `assets/test_data/questions_descriptions.json`, you may add your new case to test our method.

-*Note*: Here we only implement a highlighting mechanism in the QFormer.
+*Note*: Here, we only implement a highlighting mechanism in the QFormer.
 We may update a hybrid highlighting (visual & text token) version in the future.

 ```python
 python examples/instructblip_test.py